moirei/event-tracking/README.md

 # Event Tracking

-This package allows you to send application events to analytics services and data-warehouse.
-Inspired by [Analytics.io](https://github.com/DavidWells/analytics).
+This package allows you to send application events to analytics services and any data-warehouse of your choice.
+Although inspired by [Analytics.io](https://github.com/DavidWells/analytics) and [Segment](https://segment.com), it should provide you more flexibility over your events and how they're manually or automatically handled.

 ## Documentation